Research in the Faculty of Technology

 The Faculty consists of three schools:

 The School of Engineering and Sustainable Development focuses on micro/electronics, energy and sustainable development, imaging technologies, communications, signal processing, water software, mechatronics, mechanical engineering and manufacturing.

 The School of Computer Science and Informatics is concerned with artificial intelligence, intelligent transport, software technology, cyber security, and ethics of ICT.

 The Leicester Media School conducts a broad range of research from production and analysis in video, film, television, audio, music, radio, journalism, and internet through to development of media technologies and their applications.

 The Faculty also has a number of Special Interest Groups (SIGs), which act as a catalyst for interdisciplinary research.
 These include the Virtual Reality & Assisted Living SIG, the Context, Intelligence & Interaction SIG, the Interactive & Media Technologies SIG, and the Mobile Cognitive Systems SIG.

-A strong performance in the Research Assessment Exercise (RAE) has established much of the research undertaken by the Faculty as world-class or internationally excellent, and we will continue to build on this foundation to achieve international recognition for integrating innovative concepts and techniques into real world applications.
+A strong performance in the Research Excellence Framework (REF 2014) has established the majority of the research undertaken by the Faculty as world-class or internationally excellent, and we will continue to build on this foundation to achieve international recognition for integrating innovative concepts and techniques into real world applications.